 Do They Have a Regular Podcast?

 There are of course many influential people who do not have a podcast, but very few people who have a regular, long term podcast who are not influential.
-Therefore, this is a highly effective way to quickly identify those who are influential in a niche.
+Therefore, this is a highly effective way to quickly identify the marketing influencers in a niche.

 A podcast takes time, effort and confidence to produce.
 The bar to entry is incredibly high.
 I would also include regular video broadcasts in this too, let us not get too hung up on terminology and focus on the fact they are producing audio/video content.